 - Be enrolled at least half-time in a University of Michigan-Ann Arbor degree program at the undergraduate, graduate, or professional level, or be enrolled in a non-degree program with a defined educational objective.
 Please note:

-- Graduate students with approved detached study status may satisfy the half-time enrollment requirement.
+- Graduate students with an official Detached Study or Non-Enrolled Degree Required status approved by their department and the Registrar will satisfy the half-time enrollment requirement.

 - Graduate students appointed as graduate student instructors or graduate student staff assistants should also review the child care subsidy provisions of the GEO contract.

-- Have dependent child(ren) who are 12 years old or younger or dependent child(ren) who have special needs and are under the age of 19.
+- For licensed care, have a dependent child(ren) who is 12 years old or younger or dependent child(ren) who have special needs and are under the age of 19.

 - Demonstrate financial need for this subsidy (see information on eligibility, below).